Garden waste collections

-We offer fortnightly garden waste collections to more than 190,000 eligible properties in County Durham between March/ April and November.
+We offer fortnightly garden waste collections to more than 190,000 eligible properties in County Durham between April and November.
 There is a fee for this service.

 Please make sure you have read our Garden waste terms and conditions first.
-The terms and conditions have been updated for 2017.
+The terms and conditions have been updated for 2018.

 Read our step by step guide to using the garden waste collection service.

 Please note: the annual subscription fee will increase to £35 in 2019 and 2020.
 The three year subscription option is only available in 2018.

 This fee is for collections from one garden waste bin.
 If your property has not previously received the garden waste collection service and you do not have a garden waste bin, we will provide your first bin free of charge.

 The above prices are for one garden waste bin to be emptied.
 If you'd like more than one garden waste bin, each additional bin is £20.
 You'll also need to pay the relevant subscription fee for each additional bin to be emptied, currently £30 for the annual option or £90 for the three year option.

 If you don't want to pay online, there are other ways to sign up and pay for garden waste collections.

 Collection areas, eligibility and your right of appeal

 Find a map of the areas covered by the garden waste scheme, what criteria properties must meet to be eligible and how to appeal if you think your household should have been included on our garden waste eligibility page.